-- 376. Petition.- (1).Inventory proceeding shall be instituted by presenting a petition.
+375. Petition.- (1) Inventory proceeding shall be instituted by presenting a petition.
 Such petition may be presented by the interested party in person or through a duly constituted attorney.
-Any party or, where a party is subject to orphan's jurisdiction, the personal representative of the person under disability shall present the petition accompanied by the death certificate of the estate leaver. - (2).
-Where the death of the estate leaver has not been registered, other admissible evidence may 20 be adduced. - (3).
-The words "interested party" mean heir, moiety holder of the deceased, the executor in a will where there are minor, interdicted or absent heirs or legatees and the persons who have the right to usufruct of a part of the inheritance without specifying its value or the thing, and also the executor. - (4).
-The petition shall set out the name, address, locus standi of the petitioner, the name of the estate leaver, facts determining the jurisdiction of the
+Any party or, where a party is subject to orphan's jurisdiction, the personal representative of the person under disability shall present the petition accompanied by the death certificate of the estate leaver.

-Court, value of the inheritance, identification of the person who will discharge the functions of the head of the family and whether there are heirs subject to orphan's jurisdiction.

-- 5 377.
-Order of appointment of head of the family.- (1) When the petition is duly filed, the Court may hold an inquiry to decide who shall hold the office of head of the family and shall upon considering the petition and documents accompanying it, appoint a person as the head of family and notify him to take oath that he shall discharge his duties diligently and faithfully and make a declaration stating:- - i) The name and status of the estate leaver,date on which and the place where he died;

-- ii) The name, status, age and capacity of the heirs, testamentary or legal, without excluding those who are known to have been conceived and the degree of kinship of the legal heirs; - iii) Whether the estate leaver has left a will or a gift and, if so, the head of the family shall produce the original or a certified copy of the will or of the gift deed; - iv) Whether the estate leaver was married and, whether there was an ante-nuptial agreement and if so, he shall produce a certified copy of the agreement; - v) Where a party is subject to orphan's jurisdiction, the names of persons who shall constitute the family council.
-The Court may accept or reject the proposed names;

-vi) whether there are assets to be collated and give the names of the conferees.
-The head of the family shall also give the names and addresses of the legatees and of the creditors;

-vii) what are the assets of inheritance.
+- (2) Where the death of the estate leaver has not been registered, other admissible evidence may be adduced. - (3) The words "interested party" mean heir, moiety holder of the deceased, the executor in a will where there are minor, interdicted or absent heirs or legatees and the persons who have the right to usufruct of a part of the inheritance without specifying its value or the thing, and also the executor. - (4) The petition shall set out the name, address, locus standi of the petitioner, the name of the estate leaver, facts determining the jurisdiction of the court, value of the inheritance, identification of the person who will discharge the functions of the head of the family and whether there are heirs subject to orphan's jurisdiction. - 376.
+Order of appointment of head of the family.- (1) When the petition is duly filed, the court may hold an inquiry to decide who shall hold the office of head of the family and shall upon considering the petition and documents accompanying it, appoint a person as the head of family and notify him to take oath that he shall discharge his duties diligently and faithfully and make a declaration stating:- - (i) the name and status of the estate leaver, date on which and the place where he died; - (ii) the name, status, age and capacity of the heirs, testamentary or legal, without excluding those who are known to have been conceived and the degree of kinship of the legal heirs; - (iii) whether the estate leaver has left a will or a gift and , if so, the head of the family shall produce the original or a certified copy of the will or of the gift deed; - (iv) whether the estate leaver was married and, whether there was an ante-nuptial agreement and if so, he shall produce a certified copy of the agreement; - (v) where a party is subject to orphan's jurisdiction, the names of persons who shall constitute the family council.
+The court may accept or reject the proposed names; - (vi) whether there are assets to be collated and give the names of the conferees.
+The head of the family shall also give the names and addresses of the legatees and of the creditors; - (vii) what are the assets of inheritance. - (2) At the time of the head of the family makes the declaration, he shall produce the certified copy of the renunciation deed if any, and such other document as may be relevant to the case.